grislyeye/grislyeye.com/content/blog/humanocentric-fantasy/humanocentric-fantasy.md

 - Replace common fantasy races with human cultures ("folk")
 - That still touch upon the tropes of the originals
 - While avoiding bio-essentialism,
-- Avoiding racist tropes
+- Avoiding racist stereotypes
-- And avoiding appropriating other cultures.
+- And avoiding appropriating real world cultures.

 Each folk lists the tropes it seeks to replace.
 A goblin tribe can be re-interpreted as a band of hidling bandits.
 A dwarven smith might translate to a holder exile, sharing his highcraft with the common folk.